JorenSix/JGaborator/README.md

-# JGaborator
+# JGaborator - High resolution spectral transforms from Java

 This library calculates fine grained constant-Q spectral representations of audio signals quickly from Java.
+The spectral transform can be visualized or further processed in a (Music Information Retrieval) processing chain.

 The calculation of a [Gabor transform](https://en.wikipedia.org/wiki/Gabor_transform) is done by a C++ library named [Gaborator](http://gaborator.com).
 A Java native interface (JNI) bridge to the C++ Gaborator is provided here.
 A combination of Gaborator and a fast FFT library (such as [pfft](https://bitbucket.org/jpommier/pffft)) allows fine grained constant-Q transforms at a rate of about 200 times real-time on moderate hardware.
-It can serve as a front-end for several audio processing or MIR applications.

 For more information on the Gaborator C++ library by  Andreas Gustafsson, please see the [gaborator.com](http://gaborator.com) website or a talk by the author on the library called [Exploring time-frequency space with the Gaborator](https://www.youtube.com/watch?v=ONJVJBmFiuE)